-After Adolf Hitler became German Chancellor in January 1933, the new Nazi government began an effort to completely reorder public and private life in Germany.1 Hitler and his party quickly targeted German universities—among the most elite in the world at the time—for restructuring according to Nazi principles.2 While the Nazi Ministry of Education initiated reforms, local Nazi organizations and student activists worked to bring Nazi ideals to German campuses.
+After Adolf Hitler was appointed German Chancellor in January 1933, the new Nazi government began an effort to completely reorder public and private life in Germany.1 The Nazi regime quickly targeted German universities—among the most elite in the world at the time—for restructuring according to Nazi principles.2 While the Nazi Ministry of Education initiated reforms, local Nazi organizations and student activists worked to bring Nazi ideals to German campuses.
 These forces, along with increasing antisemitism under Nazi rule, transformed everyday life at German universities.
 Throughout this period, students, faculty, and staff made individual decisions that both upheld and opposed Nazi ideology.3

 The daily business of university life continued in the wake of these new policies, but political concerns increasingly influenced the way professors and students worked and studied.
 The practice of denunciation, as demonstrated by the "Request for the Investigation of Professor Hans Peters," illustrates the danger posed to both students and faculty if they failed to follow new ideological norms.
 Those willing to voice support for the new regime—whether out of enthusiasm or practicality—often received promotions or other rewards.
 Meanwhile, many others quietly accepted the new policies and passively benefited from the persecution of their Jewish peers.
 Very few, such as the small student group in Munich known as the White Rose, took any significant action to resist the Nazi dictatorship.4

 Although the regime could rely on many committed student activists, the Third Reich also sought the support of German professors to lend legitimacy to their policies.7 Because German universities were state institutions, professors' academic careers became vulnerable to the whims and wishes of the Nazi state.
-Whereas only a small minority of professors had been Nazi Party members before 1933, several prominent professors quickly voiced their support for the Third Reich.
+While only a small minority of professors had been Nazi Party members before 1933, several prominent professors quickly voiced their support for the Third Reich.
 In the new German university, political loyalty was valued over academic ability in the assessment of students and in the selection and promotion of professors.
-Coupled with efforts to infuse university classrooms with Nazi ideology—illustrated in the document, "Foundation of the Advanced School of the German Reich"—the prioritization of politics over academics affected the quality of German higher education.
+Authorities infused university classrooms with Nazi ideology—as shown in the document, "Foundation of the Advanced School of the German Reich".
+But prioritizing politics over academics affected the quality of German higher education.

 Nevertheless, professors—even enthusiastic supporters of the new regime—often spoke out against some aspects of Nazi policy.
 The case of Eduard Kohlrausch shows how his opposition to student-led book burnings caused his removal from the university administration.8 Dissent against individual policies, however, did not give rise to any concerted resistance movements.
 German universities as a whole formed a solid base of support for the Nazi regime, contributing valuable knowledge to the development of technology for the war effort as well as logistical support for the Holocaust.